 Northcentral University requires students to complete all degree or certificate program requirements within specific time limits as outlined in the Catalog to be eligible for graduation.
 Students who do not complete their degree or certificate program within the required time limits may be academically dismissed from the University.
 The program completion guidelines outline the maximum timeframes allotted to students and do not supersede the obligation to maintain satisfactory academic progress through the student's program of study.
 Program completion deadlines are calculated based on the first date of attendance in the student's program version.
-In extenuating circumstances, with accompanying documentation.
-Deans may approve an extension to the maximum time to completion.
+In extenuating circumstances, with accompanying documentation, Deans may approve an extension to the maximum time to completion.
 Approved extensions may not to exceed the requirements to maintain satisfactory academic progress.

-l

-Program Type Maximum

-Fiogram Type Timeframe

-Bachelor's Degrees 180 attempted

-Dachelor's Degrees credit hours

-Master's Degrees - 36 5 years
+Program Type Maximum Timeframe Bachelor's Degrees 180 attempted credit hours Master's Degrees - 36 credit hours or less 5 years Master's Degrees - More than 36 credit hours 6 years Certificate of Advanced Graduate Studies (CAGS) 2 years Education Specialist Degree (EdS) 5 years Doctoral Degrees - 60 7 years

-credit hours or less
+credits hours or less

-Master's Degrees - More 6 years

-than 36 credit hours

-Certificate of Advanced

-Graduate Studies (CAGS) 2 years

-Education Specialist E vooro

-Degree (EdŠ) 5 years

-Doctoral Degrees - 60 7 years
+Doctoral Degrees - More Q vooro

-credits hours or less Doctoral Degrees - More than 60 credit hours 8 years
+than 60 credit hours 8 years